 Attacks usually begin in childhood.
 How often the attacks occur varies.
 Some people have several attacks a day.
 Attacks typically last only 1 to 2 hours, but can sometimes last as long as a day.
 They are usually not severe enough to need therapy.
 Some people have associated myotonia, in which they cannot immediately relax their muscles after use.

 The weakness or paralysis:

 Triggers may include:

 The health care provider may suspect hyperkalemic periodic paralysis based on a family history of the disorder.
 Other clues to the disorder are muscle weakness symptoms that come and go with normal or high results of a potassium test.

-During an attack, muscle reflexes are decreased or absent, and muscles go limp rather than staying stiff.
-The muscle groups near the body, such as shoulders and hips, are involved more often than the arms and legs.
+During an attack, muscle reflexes are decreased or absent.
+And muscles go limp rather than staying stiff.
+Muscle groups near the body, such as the shoulders and hips, are involved more often than the arms and legs.

-The health care provider may run additional tests to rule out other causes.
+Other tests may be ordered to rule out other causes.

 The goal of treatment is to relieve symptoms and prevent further attacks.

 Attacks are seldom severe enough to require emergency treatment.
 But irregular heartbeats (heart arrhythmias) may also occur during attacks, for which emergency treatment is needed.
-Muscle weakness can become worse with repeated attacks, so treatment to prevent the attacks should occur as soon as possible.
+Muscle weakness can become worse with repeated attacks.
+So treatment to prevent the attacks should occur as soon as possible.

 Glucose or other carbohydrates (sugars) given during an attack may reduce the severity of the symptoms.
-Calcium or diuretics, such as furosemide, may need to be given through a vein to stop sudden attacks.
+Calcium or diuretics (water pills) may need to be given through a vein to stop sudden attacks.

-Sometimes attacks disappear later in life on their own.
-However, repeated attacks may lead to permanent muscle weakness .
+Sometimes, attacks disappear later in life on their own.
+But repeated attacks may lead to permanent muscle weakness.

 HyperPP responds well to treatment.
 Treatment may prevent, and may even reverse, progressive muscle weakness.